 - Make a big stink about starting this new exercise-based lifestyle.
 Tell everyone, throw a party, go buy a bike, plan a weeklong high-intensity adventure trip in the RV…just do something to make your new commitment meaningful.

 - Take action that will deepen your commitment.
 Hire a personal trainer, join a gym, experiment with group classes, or find a sport you love doing and immerse yourself in it.
 The key here is not just saying you’ll do it, put some effort into creating change so you really will do it.

 - Set a time each day for exercise.
 Make that time each day untouchable.
 Having a schedule makes it more of a habit…and habits are everything in human nature.
 It helps us go on auto-pilot and stick with it.

 So, there you have it… my thoughts on creating an exercise-based lifestyle.
 You know, it’s funny.
 I recently put up a Facebook picture of James exercising at the campsite.
 Someone commented with this: “When I go RVing I don’t want to exercise.
 I want to sit by a fire and drink wine!
 The Fit RV, ridiculous!”
-It made me feel kind of sad for her!
-She seems to have no interest in leaving her decay-default-mode, and feels strongly enough about it she wanted us to know!
-I couldn’t inspire her to rethink her wellness, but hopefully, YOU don’t find it ridiculous!
+She felt so strongly that exercise on vacation is ridiculous, she left a comment.
+I think I can guess which default mode she’s currently functioning in.
+I couldn’t inspire her to rethink her wellness, but maybe, just maybe, I’ve planted a seed with you?
 After all, your health…and how you choose to age…depends on it.